Debate on "Is the Infrastructure Sector Really Necessary?"

 For example, Tecent Cloud's CDN NWS.

-In fact, NWS is nothing more than an imitation of Nginx, and the performance gains were spurious and only due to the fact that the Nginx it was compared to had suboptimal parameters.
+In fact, NWS is nothing more than an imitation of Nginx, and the performance gains were spurious and only due to the fact that the Nginx being compared had suboptimal parameters.

 💡